cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

-**But thats awful you should be saying, don't do that!!!** And you would be right, now our code is heavily tied up with our build configuration.
-Using this method we have no idea what values are linked to what configuration without extensive knowledge of the code.
-When we go to add or remove a new configuration we have no idea what pain we could unleash.
-There is a better way!
+**But thats awful you should be saying, don't do that!!!** And you would be right.
+With this solution our code is heavily tied up with our build configuration.
+All the real differences are scattered across the source; meaning we have no idea what values are linked to our flavours without extensive knowledge of the code.
+When we go to add or remove a new configuration we have no idea what pain we could unleash, there must be a better way!

 &nbsp;